philterd/philter/docs/docs/redaction/redacting_documents.md

 3.  **Redacted output**: A redacted copy is produced.
 Text is returned in the response; PDFs are queued and retrieved from the [Documents API](../api_and_sdks/api/documents_api.md) when processing finishes.
 4.  **Ledgering**: If the [redaction ledger](ledgers.md) is enabled for the context, each redaction is recorded as a hash-chained entry stamped with the policy version that governed it.

-Queued PDF jobs hold the submitted document only until redaction completes, after which the input is discarded.
-Text redaction stores nothing.
+Queued PDF jobs retain encrypted input while pending or processing and remove it when the job reaches a terminal state.
+Results and job records have a separate [retention period](../settings.md#asynchronous-documents-and-webhooks); captured execution configurations are retained separately.

+Synchronous text redaction does not retain the complete submitted document as a queued job.
+Depending on the context and configuration, it can persist token-to-replacement mappings, encrypted original and replacement values in the ledger, and audit or usage records.
+See [Database](../database.md) for what is stored and encrypted.

 ## How to Redact a Document via the Dashboard

 The dashboard redacts a document directly, for testing a policy before you use the API.
-It is not a document management surface: nothing is queued and nothing is stored.
+It is not a document management surface: it processes input synchronously without a context, so it does not queue a document or create context mappings or a context ledger.
+The input and downloadable result are held in memory for the test.
+Redaction metrics and configured usage reporting can still be emitted.

 1.  **Open the Dashboard.** Log in and select **Dashboard** in the left-hand navigation.
 The **Redaction Test** tab is where redaction runs.